Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Modelling diurnal temperature range in southern Norway

 \subsection{Marginal modelling}

-In order to evaluate the model performance of the FPLD for diurnal temperature range, the distribution is used for modelling data from southern Norway.
-Diurnal temperature range is modelled separately for all seasons and weather stations, using the FPLD and three other competing parametric distributions: the gamma distribution, lognormal distribution and the generalised lambda distribution (GLD).
+In order to evaluate the model performance of the FPL distribution for diurnal temperature range, the distribution is used for modelling data from southern Norway.
+Diurnal temperature range is modelled separately for all seasons and weather stations, using the FPL distribution and three other competing parametric distributions: the gamma distribution, lognormal distribution and the generalised lambda (GL) distribution.
 The gamma- and lognormal distributions are fitted to data using maximum likelihood estimation, implemented in the \texttt{R} package \texttt{MASS} \citep{venables02_moder_applied_statis_s}.
-The GLD is a specialisation of the FPLD with four parameters, and it is fitted using maximum likelihood, implemented in the \texttt{gld} package.
-The FPLD is fitted to diurnal temperature range using all three inference methods described in Section~\ref{sec:inference}.
+The GL distribution is a specialisation of the FPL distribution, parametrised with four parameters, and it is fitted using maximum likelihood, implemented in the \texttt{gld} package.
+The FPL distribution is fitted to diurnal temperature range using all three inference methods described in Section~\ref{sec:inference}.
 In-sample model comparison is performed using the CRPS.
-This is computed numerically for the GLD, using~\eqref{eq:crps}.
+This is computed numerically for the GL distribution, using~\eqref{eq:crps}.
 For the gamma- and lognormal distributions, CRPS is computed using the \texttt{scoringRules} package \citep{jordan19_evaluat_probab_forec_with}.